asxd-10/cis5300_project/src/section_classification/Final_BiLSTM-CRF-Section_Classification.md

 # Strong Baseline + Extended Model: BiLSTM-CRF for Scientific Section Classification.

 We implement a **BiLSTM-CRF model** for sentence-level section classification on the **PubMed 200K RCT dataset**, following and extending the architecture originally used in Dernoncourt & Lee (2017).
-The baseline uses a 1-layer BiLSTM, while our extended model increases embedding capacity, introduces regularization, deepens the recurrent stack, and applies improved optimization strategies.
+The Strong baseline uses a 1-layer BiLSTM, while our extended model increases embedding capacity, introduces regularization, deepens the recurrent stack, and applies improved optimization strategies.
 These enhancements result in **substantial performance gains** across all metrics.

 ---

-## 1. Baseline Model Architecture
+## 1. Strong Baseline Model Architecture

 ### **BiLSTM-CRF**
 The model consists of: